Joseon Army: Royal Elite Camp

-In 1793, King Jeongjo established the Royal Elite Camp (Jangyongyoung).
-The unit was composed of soldiers who were selected from the common people rather than the aristocratic class.
-It was briefly established as an inner-outer guard system intended to serve as a standing army that could be deployed quickly to defend the kingdom in times of crisis.
-The Jangyongyeong Guard was named after a famous military treatise written during the Goryeo Dynasty, which emphasized the importance of military training and discipline.
+In 1793, King Jeongjo established the Royal Elite Camp (Jangyongyeong).
+It was briefly an inner-outer guard system intended to serve as a standing army that could be deployed quickly to defend the kingdom in times of crisis.
+The Jangyongyeong Guard was named after a famous military treatise written during Goryeo, which emphasized the importance of military training and discipline.
 The soldiers in the Jangyongyeong Guard underwent rigorous training in martial arts, archery, and other combat skills, and they were equipped with modern firearms, such as muskets and rifles.
 Unlike the Restriction Guard and the Dragon Guard, which were composed of soldiers from the aristocracy, the Jangyongyeong Guard was open to commoners who demonstrated exceptional martial skills and loyalty to the king.
-This was a significant departure from the traditional social hierarchy of the Joseon Dynasty, which placed a premium on aristocratic birth and education.
-The Jangyongyeong Guard played an important role in defending the kingdom against external threats.
-It also played a role in suppressing domestic rebellions and maintaining law and order throughout the kingdom.
-The establishment of the Jangyongyeong Guard was one of King Jeongjo's most significant military reforms, and it helped to modernize and strengthen the Joseon Dynasty's military capabilities.
+This was a significant departure from the traditional social hierarchy of Joseon, which placed a premium on aristocratic birth and education.
+The Jangyongyeong Guard also played a role in suppressing domestic rebellions and maintaining law and order throughout the kingdom.
+The establishment of the Jangyongyeong Guard was one of King Jeongjo's most significant military reforms, and it helped to modernize and strengthen Joseon's military capabilities.
 This unit disbanded under King Sunjo as royal authority weakened.